The Bachelor (American TV series) season 22

 The twenty-second season of The Bachelor premiered on January 1, 2018.
 This season features 36-year-old Arie Luyendyk Jr., a real estate agent and race car driver from Scottsdale, Arizona.
 Luyendyk was the runner-up on the eighth season of The Bachelorette featuring Emily Maynard.

 The season concluded on March 5, 2018, with Luyendyk choosing to propose to 27-year-old publicist Becca Kufrin.
 However, Luyendyk subsequently ended his engagement with Kufrin and admitted that he was still in love with runner-up Lauren Burnham, and he proposed to Burnham on the live After the Final Rose special.
-They married in January 2019, and are currently living in Phoenix, Arizona with their three children, Alessi, Lux, and Senna.
+They married in January 2019, and are currently living in Phoenix, Arizona with their four children (Alessi, Lux, Senna, and Livvy).

 Production

 Casting and contestants

 On September 7, 2017, during Good Morning America, Luyendyk was announced as the next Bachelor over The Bachelorette season 13 runner-up Peter Kraus, who was the fan favorite choice for the role.

-Notable cast includes Miss Massachusetts USA 2014 and Miss USA 2014 competitor Caroline Lunny, and Miami Dolphins Cheerleader Bibiana Julian.
+Notable contestants include Miss Massachusetts USA 2014 and Miss USA 2014 competitor Caroline Lunny, and Miami Dolphins Cheerleader Bibiana Julian.